GWT2P Mission and Vision

-These circumstances have proven highly detrimental and destructive in many protected ecosystems around the world!
+These circumstances, associated with mass tourism and the uncontrolled development of various tourist activities, have proven highly detrimental and destructive in many protected ecosystems and local communities around the world!

 Tourism can only be a strong positive force through our joint efforts, only then we can mitigate negative impacts and provide long-term support for protected areas and local communities.

 Follow Rules at National Parks!

 While we leave ourselves wondering what's all the fuss about mass tourism, tourist hotspots around the world are forced to close to visitors.
 One of the latest is Thailand’s famous Maya Bay on Koh Phi Phi Leh island, now closed to visitors from June to September in hope to give the fragile coral reefs and the marine environment some time to recover (nearly 80% of the country’s coral reefs are destroyed!!).
 Shocking photos of Maya Bay

 In many national parks around the world the damage has already been done, but for others who are threatened by the same fate is of crucial importance to act resolutely to prevent further accumulation of negative impacts on protected natural and cultural heritage.